davidmcclure/litecoder/README.md

 >> WOFLocality<San Francisco, California, United States, wof:85922583>
 ```

-Since this is lazy, though, and all the metadata is stored in RAM, Litecoder can be used in parallelized / distributed environments where highly concurrent SQLite queries would be problematic.
+This usually shouldn't be needed, since a copy of the metadata is stored under `data`.
+This means that Litecoder can be used in parallelized / distributed environments where highly concurrent SQLite queries would be problematic.
 For example, in a Spark job, a Litecoder index can be serialized and shipped to workers just like any other variable.